Managing medicines for someone can be a challenge, particularly if they're taking several different types.

 These are plastic boxes with small compartments that clearly show which pills need to be taken at what time of day.

 Dosette boxes are not always available for free on the NHS and they're not suitable for every type of medicine.
 Ask your pharmacist for more information about dosette boxes if you think they could be helpful.

-This is a chance to talk to the pharmacist in confidence about any problems they're having with their medicines.
+This is a review of the person's medicines and health, to make sure the medicines they're taking are right for them.
+It's a chance to ask questions and talk to the pharmacist in confidence about any problems they're having with their medicines.

-Try to attend the medicines use review with the person you look after.
-It'll help you to make sure they take the correct medicines in the right doses and at the right times.
+Try to attend the review with the person you look after.
+It'll help you make sure they take the correct medicines in the right doses and at the right times.